Carle Illinois College of Medicine

 How to apply

-Take the MCAT about 18 months before you anticipate enrolling.
+Step 2: Take the MCATTake the MCAT about 18 months before you anticipate enrolling.

 - Computer programming and languages